loginom/loginom-help-en-omegat/data/integration/export/txt-csv.md

          * Comma
          * Dot
       * **Fixed width**: fields in the source file have the set width.
-* **Codepage** means the encoding used for storage of text.
+* **Codepage**: the encoding used for storage of text.
 There are the following available options:
    * ANSI/Windows(0);
    * ASCII/MS DOS(1);
    * Cyrillic (1251);